 Omnidirectional lavs are also less sensitive to handling and wind noise than their directional counterparts.

-For the reasons listed above, omni lavs are the ideal lav for attaching to clothing and close miking the talent and other sound sources.
+For the reasons listed above, omni lavs are ideal for attaching to clothing and close-miking the talent and other sound sources.

 To learn more about the omnidirectional polar pattern, check out my article What Is An Omnidirectional Microphone?
 (Polar Pattern + Mic Examples).

-Directional microphones, as their name suggests, have a direction in which they are most sensitive to sound.
-We could say we point directional microphones at the sound source we’re trying to pick up.
+As their name suggests, directional microphones have a direction in which they are most sensitive to sound.
+We could say we point directional microphones at the sound source we're trying to pick up.

 We can position these microphones further from the sound source.
 As long as they're pointed toward the sound source, they'll be much more efficient at capturing the intended sound than the omnidirectional lavs.

-Directional microphone do exhibit proximity effect.
-However, that’s not a bad thing.
+Directional microphones do exhibit proximity effect.
+However, that's not a bad thing.
 The proximity effect can be exploited to our benefit.

 Extra caution must also be taken with directional microphones to actually direct them at the person's mouth or the other intended sound source.
 This makes close-mic attachment critical.

-For example, Let’s say the lav is attached to a jacket collar and the collar is flapping about.
+For example, let's say the lav is attached to a jacket collar, and the collar is flapping about.
 The mic signal will vary in level as the mic direction varies.
-On top of that, the frequency response of the mic also changes as the source is moved off-axis.
+On top of that, the mic's frequency response also changes as the source is moved off-axis.